marcusljx/cs-revision/README.md

 - Minimum Spanning Tree

 ### Computational Arithmetic
+> Some of the following exercises may require a strictly-typed language, which means Python is out of the question.
+> I strongly recommend picking up `go`.
 - Kerninghan's algorithm for finding set bits in an Integer
 - Lowest Common Multiple
 - Sieve of Erastothenes
+- Highest Prime number that fits into k-bits

 ### Dynamic programming
 - Maximum profit on single stock share